Book Party: Bollywood

 Nonna having her tattoo applied.

 After food, there was the Bollywood dance class – Sam totally missed her calling in life as a teacher.
-If you don’t have a Sam in your family, ‘Dance Masala’ run children’s party events – see here.
 The 7 years old absolutely loved the dance class, while ChickPea and her band of smaller siblings ruled the cubbyhouse and shouted at anyone who came near them.
 Entirely appropriate.

 Given this was for 7 year olds who probably weren’t into chilli and spiced laced curries, we just had mild curry puffs with chutney, teeny tiny naan breads with cucumber and yoghurt raita, pappadums, onion rings and that Indian cracker mix thing I can never remember the name of.
 Followed by orange jelly with mango, mango lassi drinks, cupcakes (bubblegum flavoured – don’t ask) with marigolds, cake ball things made by Pud, melting moment biscuits with purple icing made by Nan and birthday cake.
 For the first time ever I ordered the fondant flowers and fondant cake topper.
 I was going to make them myself but I am ridiculously busy at work and I know this gorgeous girl, Sammy from ‘The Cupcake Taste’, so it was a no-brainer – and clearly she did a MUCH BETTER JOB than I would ever do!
 Her figurines are cute but not kitsch and I do so love to support a local business.
 She nailed it with the blonde haired Bollywood dancer – PudStar was stoked, as I was…cause all I had to do was make a round cake and ice it.
 This was all a lot less food than what I normally make….cause I have discovered that other people (especially excitable children) do not necessarily share my belief that parties are about food.

 So to the books!
 Borrowed a stack of nonfiction books on India for Pud but most of all she loved these two books of Indian folktales.
-Below those is my favourite Indian cookbooks as mentioned above and one of my favourite Bollywood movies – which Pud also loves, ‘Bride and Prejudice’, a Bollywood style ‘Pride and Prejudice’ – brilliant!
-‘Monsoon Wedding’ is one of my other favourites and we used this soundtrack for the part (thanks Baker family!).
-The other movie we watched was ‘Bend it Like Beckham’, which is by the same director as ‘Bride and Prejudice’ and I think it was one of Keira Knightley’s early films – I’ve always loved this movie!
+Below those is my favourite Indian cookbooks as mentioned above and one of my favourite Bollywood movies – which Pud also loves, ‘Bride and Prejudice’, a Bollywood style ‘Pride and Prejudice’.

-Click on titles or front cover images to add these books/DVDs to your home, school or library collection.
+Click on titles or front cover images to add these books/movies to your home, school or library collection.